JiaLinQuan/AppRTC-Android/README.md

 - incoming call: Decision: answer or hangup?
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)
 - when stop message comes from peer android does not cancel the call
+- mic on/off
+- video on/off
+- camera switch

 ##Nice2Have
 - ringtone / alarm for incoming call